< Go to Camping Stoves

 Despite the Pro 60's high BTUs, it did struggle with the wind a bit.
 It comes equipped with a windscreen, but the breeze is still able to get into the recess that houses the burners via vents on the side of the stove.
 This stove's response to wind was as variable as the wind itself, sometimes handling it with ease, sometimes really struggling.
 During our box fan test, where we set up a fan 24 inches to the side of the stove and ran it continuously while trying to boil a quart of water, the Pro 60 did great, clocking in at four minutes, just a minute longer than without the fan.
 It was the third fastest stove in this test, after the Stansport 2-Burner and the Camp Chef Everest.

 On one chilly morning with a variable breeze, it took the stove 11 minutes to boil a kettle of water (this water wasn't measured, so it may have been more volume and a lower starting temperature, but regardless, 11 minutes is a long time).
-The design on this stove is just susceptible to certain kinds of breezes.
+The design of this stove is just susceptible to certain kinds of breezes.
 We don't think this is a reason not to buy the stove by any means, but just something to be aware of.
-In most situations the powerful burners were definitely adequate.
+In most situations the powerful burners were adequate.

 No surprise here, the Pro 60, shown in blue on the chart below, scored the lowest of all stoves tested for packed size.

 With measurements of 33 x 14.5 x 9.5 inches, not including the windscreen, leg stabilizer, and propane tank, you need to be prepared for this stove to take up a pretty large chunk of your car.
 If this worries you, perhaps think about buying two compact models instead.
 If you doubled up on the Stansport 2-Burner, you would still have spent $20 less than the Pro 60.
-Obviously you would sacrifice some BTUs and those fancy fold-out prep trays, but if you have a tiny car, it's an option to consider.
+Obviously, you would sacrifice some BTUs and those fancy fold-out prep trays, but if you have a tiny car, it's an option to consider.

 At $250, this stove isn't cheap; however, depending on your needs, it might be perfect for you.
 If you dig into reviews online for this stove, you will find that people buy it for all sorts of reasons outside of just car camping.
 People use it for various kitchen projects like canning and preserving or as their second outdoor kitchen in place of a grill.
 Value is relative.
-For many people this stove will be overpriced, but for the right kind of camper or outdoor foodie, the price might be right for all you get.
+For many people, this stove will be overpriced, but for the right kind of camper or outdoor foodie, the price might be right for all you get.

 This stove is definitely a luxury item.
 There are a plethora of ways to get creative, pool your resources, and happily create a feast for lots of people without this stove.
 But just because you can do something on the cheap doesn't mean you always should.
 If you cook outside in large quantities on the regular, why not have a setup that provides an awesome experience?
-This stove is really a joy to cook on no matter what you're making and the prep tables are invaluable.
+This stove is a joy to cook on no matter what you're making and the prep tables are invaluable.
 While it's large and heavy and sometimes struggles with the wind, overall this stove provides a professional cooking experience that is hard to beat.

 — Penney Garrett